-- Complete, sign and return the Uniform Waiver Application forms to the school office within the first two weeks of school (or enrollment if transferred.) - 2) Schedule a meeting with the principal/vice principal to discuss the uniform policy and exemptions request. - 3) If approved, abide by the General Appearance Policy.
+- Complete, sign and return the Uniform Waiver Application forms to the school office within the first two weeks of school (or enrollment if transferred.) - Schedule a meeting with the principal/vice principal to discuss the uniform policy and exemptions request. - 3) If approved, abide by the General Appearance Policy.

 The Principal and/or designated school committee will screen applications for approval.
 Waivers are good for the current school year only and must be resubmitted each school year.
 Approved waivers may be revoked if the student does not comply with the General Appearance Policy.
+Waivers are available upon request from School Administrators.